SaiShadow/cosinuss-flutter/README.md

 - **Work Sessions**:
   - Default duration: 25 minutes.
   - Extended if focus levels are consistently high.
-  - Shortened if user is highly stressed.
+  - Shortened if the user is highly stressed.
 - **Break Sessions**:
   - Default duration: 5 minutes.
   - Lengthened if stress remains elevated during breaks.

 **User Alerts:**
 - **Colors**:
-  - **Black** background when timer is running to not disturb the user.
+  - **Black** background when the timer is running to not disturb the user.
   - Work sessions are displayed in a vibrant **red** background to emphasize focus.
   - Break sessions are displayed in a calming **blue** background to encourage relaxation.
 - **Sounds**: